Thermoregulation in a Changing World.

 With large mammal populations now recovering, Gorongosa is the ideal place to study community ecology and assembly.

-My PhD work will explore four closely-related species of spiral-horned antelope which inhabit the park:
+My PhD work explores four closely-related species of spiral-horned antelope which inhabit the park:

 Eland